TheAlgorithms/Algorithms-Explanation/en/Data Structures/Tries/readme.md

             break
         index += 1
     if index == len(to_find):
-        print(True)
+        print("a match has been found")

 ```

-Without a doubt, this strategy will work, however, the time complexity of doing this is *O(num of words x len of longest word)*.
+Without a doubt, this strategy will work, but the time complexity of doing this is *O(num of words x len of longest word)* which is quite expensive.
 However, if we represent the storage of numbers in a tree such that each letter appears only once in a particular level in the tree, we can achieve a much better search time

 ```